davistroy/ai-coding/README.md

     You are an expert business analyst with 30 years of experience skilled in multiple industries and process domains.
 I need a Business Requirements Document (BRD) for [project name].
 The general purpose of the project will be to [short paragraph description of project]

+    Make sure to focus on the "what" and "why" of business needs, not the "how" of implementation.
+Technical details belong in other subsequent documents like the TDD.

-    Ask me about anything you need to know to build an optimal, fully complete BRD, then please create a complete BRD using the following information:
+    Ask me about anything you need to know, and continue with follow-up questions, to build an optimal, fully complete BRD, then please create a complete BRD using the following format:

     ## Project Context:
     - Business problem: [Describe the problem or opportunity]